EpsilonHeap/EpsilonHeap.github.io/posts/application-of-machine-learning-in-quantitative-finance/index.md

 # Promising Start

-Under the directive of incorporting fundamental ideas from ML to enhance existing practices in quantitaive trading, a simple algorithm was constructed with components analogous to those from ML described in the last section.
-Again, the emphasis in on capturing the esscense of the role rather than duplicating the algorithms in a differnt setting.
+Under the directive of incorporating fundamental ideas from ML to enhance existing practices in quantitaive trading, a simple algorithm was constructed with components analogous to those from ML described in the last section.
+Again, the emphasis in on capturing the essence of the role rather than duplicating the algorithms in a differnt setting.

 Alas, the nature of trading is to share little and protect intellectual properties.
 Therefore, details will be scant.
 The main take-away is that this direction of research could be fruitful.
 In a business where most everyone is sharp and hungry, some hints may be all that is needed to give away everything.
 Here goes ...